Numeric input with attached increment and decrement buttons for tight quantity controls.

 - Decrement and increment buttons set

-aria-label; override the defaults with thedecrementLabelandincrementLabelprops. - The separated variant wraps the trio in a
+aria-label; override the defaults with thedecrementLabelandincrementLabelprops. - The detached variant wraps the trio in a

 role="group"element so assistive tech announces it as a single control. - The input forwards